GLOBAL MARKETS-Shares, oil gain on U.S., European manufacturing data

 New York.

-timetable for the Fed to taper its $85 billion a month in asset
+shape the timetable for the Fed to taper its $85 billion a month

 "The news out of Europe was the first tangible proof of